Red-Liu199/CAT/docs/configure_guide.md

         "option-train": ...,
         "option-init": ...
     },
+    // environment settings, this is on top of all other settings.
+    "env": {
+        // for example, specify to use GPU0 and GPU1
+        "CUDA_VISIBLE_DEVICES": "0,1"
+    },
     // NN training related setting:
     "train": {
         "bin": ...          // any module with main() and _parser() function.